-Wireless Speaker Kits with No Built-in Aplifier
+Wireless Speaker Kits with No Built-in Amplifier

 Wireless Speaker Kit with a Built-in Amplifier

-Like I said, most wireless receiving units don’t supply very much power.
-The example provided only supplies 25 watts of power per channel.
-This could potentially be far less than what your receiver or amplifier is capable of providing.
+The DYNASTY PROAUDIO WSA-5RP Wireless Speakers Kit (on Amazon) is a kit that contains an amplifier on the receiving end.
+This unit only supplies 25 watts of power per channel.
+This is likely far less than what your receiver or amplifier is capable of providing.

 First, you will need to connect the transmitter to the receiver or amplifier.
 Depending on the kit you chose there will be different options for inputting the audio signal.
 The transmitter will have a speaker wire, RCA, and/or Aux 3.5mm input available.

-For speaker wire inputs, connect normal speaker wire from the two speaker outputs on the receiver to the inputs on the transmitter.
+For speaker wire inputs, connect the normal speaker wire from the two speaker outputs on the receiver to the inputs on the transmitter.

 For RCA inputs, connect RCA cables from the pre-outs on the receiver to the transmitter’s RCA inputs.